 - Physical therapy

 Several parties may share fault and therefore share responsibility for paying out damages.

 Our medical malpractice attorneys represent clients on a contingency basis, meaning that we are only paid if we win your case.
 We work hard to get you the money you need to move forward after your injury.

-Contact a tenacious medical malpractice attorney serving New York City and Long Island
+Contact a tenacious New York medical malpractice attorney serving New York City and Long Island

-With offices in Manhattan, Queens and Nassau County, the attorneys of Rich & Rich, P.C. represent plaintiffs in medical malpractice cases against medical professionals and facilities throughout New York State.
+With offices in Manhattan and Nassau County, the attorneys of Rich & Rich, P.C. represent plaintiffs in medical malpractice cases against medical professionals and facilities throughout New York State.
 To schedule a free case evaluation with a qualified member of our legal staff, call 347.696.7707 or contact us online.